r3c/glay-cpp/README.md

 Installation
 ------------

-Currently builds only on Windows.
+Currently works only on Windows (mostly because of the "parallel" module).

 Grab a C++ compiler compatible with basic C++11 features such as GCC, update the Makefile.conf if needed and run make.